GeorgeQuantAnalyst/trading-bots/README.md

 * **PlaceTrailingStopsBotBybit**: trading bot for entering a trailing stop loss based on open futures positions on the Bybit exchange.
 * **EarlyReactionBotBybit**: trading bot for close early reaction trades (A trade where the price reaches 33% before entry and then the market turns to profit).
 * **CloseTradesAtTimeBotBybit**: trading bot closing pending orders and position at defined time.
+* **CheckFuturesMarginLevelBotBybit**: trading bot checking sufficient margin on the futures exchange, if the margin is below the specified limit, then after the expiration of a defined time interval (2 hours intraday, 12 hours swing for example) the bot fund futures account on defined level.

 ## Development
 Application is actively maintenance and develop.